brightshine1111/ok_computer_site/README.md

 >>>
 ```

 Some characters need to be "escaped" in order to be interpreted as a string.
-Quotation marks, for example, since they are used to used to denote strings in code, need to be escaped, otherwise the interpreter will think you're just writing muptiple strings, which can result in some cryptic errors:
+Quotation marks, for example, since they are used to used to denote strings in code, need to be escaped, otherwise the interpreter will think you're just writing muptiple strings.
+This can result in some cryptic errors:

 ```
 >>> apple = ""Did you really do that?"
 Margaret asked."